open/close all folders

 - The Revolution Will Not Be Villified: Declares to act on the savagery of PACT, reforming it into a highly disciplined army against the Solar Alliance.

 Previously mentioned as Sola's uncle, who lead a civil war within the Holy Ryuvian Empire.
-He's also the commander of the Ebony Fleet and tried using a time device to send his forces before the battle that would result in their destruction.
+He's also the commander of the Ebon Fleet and tried using a time device to send his forces before the battle that would result in their destruction.
 Now that they're sent forward in time and their time device destroyed, he decides rebuild the Holy Ryuvian Empire in the present day.

 - Fantastic Racism: He previously waged his civil war to eliminate the "low bloods" from the Ryuvian bloodline, Sola included.